zkoss/zkessentials-book/README.md

 handled in a Controller.
 You can manipulate components to respond to users action in a Controller and the changes you made will reflect to browsers automatically.
-You don't need to care about communication details between browsers and servers, ZK will handle it for you.
-In addition to manipulating components directly i.e. MVC (Model-View-Controller) pattern [^2], ZK also supports another design pattern, MVVM (Model-View-ViewModel) [^3] which gives the Controller and View more separation.
+You don't need to care about communication details between browsers and servers, ZK will handle AJAX details for you.
+In addition to manipulating components directly i.e. [MVC
+(Model-View-Controller) approach](http://books.zkoss.org/wiki/ZK%20Developer's%20Reference/MVC), ZK also supports [MVVM (Model-View-ViewModel) approach](http://books.zkoss.org/zk-mvvm-book/8.0/index.html) which decouples the Controller and
+View.
 These two approaches are mutually interchangeable, and you can choose one of them upon your architectural consideration.